cdli-gh/Sumerian-Translation-Pipeline/README.md

 python3 pipeline.py -i ATF_INPUT/demo.atf -o ATF_OUTPUT
 ```

+For the reference of Machine Translation Models follow this link - [Unsupervised-NMT-for-Sumerian-English](https://github.com/cdli-gh/Unsupervised-NMT-for-Sumerian-English)

 ## Pipeline
 Run Sumerian Translation Pipeline to extract information about Sumerian Text using POS, NER and Machine Translation.
 Since the weights are already saved, any model can be used directly without training.